On a volume invariant of 3-manifolds: Abstract

 \section{Abstract}

 This paper investigates a real-valued topological invariant of $3$--manifolds called \emph{topological volume}.
-For a given $3$--manifold $M$ it is defined as the smallest volume of the complement of a (possibly empty) hyperbolic link in $M$.
+For a given $3$--manifold $M$, the topological volume $\volt(M)$ is defined as the smallest volume of the complement of a (possibly empty) hyperbolic link in $M$.
 Various refinements of this invariant are given, asymptotically tight upper and lower bounds are determined, and all non-hyperbolic closed $3$--manifolds with topological volume of at most $3.07$ are classified.
-Moreover, it is shown that for all but finitely many lens spaces, the volume minimiser is obtained by Dehn filling one of the cusps of the complement of the Whitehead link or its sister manifold.
+Moreover, it is shown that for all but finitely many cases, the volume minimiser in a lens space is obtained by Dehn filling one of the cusps of the complement of the Whitehead link or its sister manifold.

 \keywords{hyperbolic volume, hyperbolic knots and links}

 \primaryclass{ 57K10, 57K31, 57K32, 57R65. }

 \makeshorttitle